emrahcom/emrah-bullseye-templates/README.md

 # Requirements

-`emrah-bullseye` requires a `Debian 11 Bullseye` host with a minimal install and the Internet access during the installation.
+`emrah-bullseye` requires a `Debian 11 Bullseye` host with a minimal setup and the Internet access during the installation.
 It's not a good idea to use your desktop machine or an already in-use production server as a host machine.
 Please, use one of the followings as a host: